A Smart and Courageous Child

 A Smart and Courageous Child (かしこくて勇気ある子ども, Kashikokute Yūki Aru Kodomo) is a Japanese manga series written and illustrated by Miki Yamamoto.
 It was serialized on Leed Publishing's Torch Web manga website from August 2019 to May 2020.

+Synopsis

+Set in 2012, the series is centered around the worries of a couple about to have their first child.
+Sara and Kouta Takano are about to have their first child, but a few days before the birth of their child they hear about the attempted assassination of Malala Yousafzai, and it makes the couple anxious about the future of their child.

 Publication

-Written and illustrated by Miki Yamamoto, A Smart and Courageous Child was serialized on Leed Publishing's Torch Web manga website from August 17, 2019 to May 20, 2020.
+Written and illustrated by Miki Yamamoto, A Smart and Courageous Child was serialized on Leed Publishing's Torch Web manga website from August 17, 2019, to May 20, 2020.
 The series was collected in a single tankōbon volume released on June 17, 2020.

 In February 2024, Tokyopop announced that they had licensed the series for English publication.